|

 OAHU

-Honolulu, the capital city, quickly became and
+home to Honolulu, the capital city, with its shopping,

 read